-All Applicants must declare on their application (and subsequent supporting documentation and attestations) the amount of private funds they have expended for performing Hurricane Ian related repairs on their home, when those repairs were performed, and when the expenses were actually paid (including materials and contractor work).
+All Applicants must declare on their application (and subsequent supporting documentation and attestations) the amount of funds they have expended for performing Hurricane Ian related repairs on their home).
 All repairs noted on the application and repairs identified during the ISI phase will be documented on the Repair Completion Verification (RCV) report and photographed by an Inspector in accordance with the inspection protocols contained this Manual.